 I can’t quite figure out where the quail egg is supposed to be, but I’ll assume it’s the small white spheres perched on top of the crunchy pork belly square.
 As delicate and high-end as pork belly can get, it is crispy on the outside yet soft on the inside, melting into the sweet hoisin glaze as soon as it hits your tongue.
 The chips are extremely thin and provide a nice crunchy balance without overwhelming.

-The citrus in the vinaigrette seems to be grapefruit, and paired with the arugula makes this salad pleasantly bitter.
-The fennel is juicy and aromatic.
+I think the citrus in the vinaigrette is grapefruit and paired with the arugula, makes this salad pleasantly bitter.
+The fennel is crispy and aromatic.
 It’s a good salad but there’s nothing spectacular about it.
 I mean, it’s a salad for crying out loud.
 I’ve yet to be truly blown away by a salad.